-AR: Afforestation / Reforestation, D: Deforestation, FM: Forest Management, CM: Cropland Management, GM: Grazing Land Management, RV: Revegetation, WDR: Wetland Drainage and Rewetting.
+AR: Afforestation / Reforestation, D: Deforestation, FM: Forest Management, CM: Cropland Management, GM: Grazing land Management, RV: Revegetation, WDR: Wetland Drainage and Rewetting.

-- a Twenty years after afforestation or reforestation land transitions from land converted to forest land to forest land remaining forest land but under KP this land continues to be reported as AR. - If the conversion is direct human-induced then classify as AR which takes precedence over FM and therefore although the land is subject to FM, it is reported under AR.
-If the conversion is not direct human-induced, and the definition of FM is met, then the land is reported in FM. - D takes precedence over cropland/grassland categories. - When elected, WDR only applies on land which is not accounted for under any Article 3.3, FM or other elected Article 3.4 activity - Once land has been reported under any Article 3.3 or 3.4 activity during a CP, it must continue to be reported. - # Only if CM is elected and GM is not elected. - ## Only if GM is elected and CM is not elected.
+If the conversion is direct human-induced then classify as AR which takes precedence over FM and therefore although the land is subject to FM, it is reported under AR.
+If the conversion is not direct human-induced, and the definition of FM is met, then the land is reported in FM.

+D takes precedence over cropland/grassland categories.

+When elected, WDR only applies on land which is not accounted for under any Article 3.3, FM or other elected Art.
+3.4 activity

+Once land has been reported under any Article 3.3 or 3.4 activity during a CP, it must continue to be reported.

+Only if CM is elected and GM is not elected.

+Only if GM is elected and CM is not elected.